ioni-dev/SpotiSearch/README.md

 - Fetch Browser Api

-For styling i use Grid because i want to apply a more pure css, build things on my own and be sure that i can accomplish a nice look without any library.
-For calling the api i use the fetch api because i didnt want to install anymore package, i want this to be simple and yet very functional.
+For styling i use Grid because i want to apply a more pure css, build things on my own and be sure that i can accomplish a nice look without any library or framework for this time.
+For calling the api i use the fetch api because i didnt want to install more package than included in create-react-app, i want this to be simple and yet very functional.

 # Spotify API Authentication